 The Letters in Volume 1 originally appeared in The Path, December 1888 to March 1890.
 W. Q. Judge first published them in book form in 1891, and this present edition is a verbatim reprint of that original.
 Volume 2 is reprinted from the original edition published in England in 1905 by Thomas Green.
 Theosophical University Press electronic version ISBN 1-55700-084-0 (print version also available).
-Due to current limitations in the ASCII character set, and for ease of searching, no diacritical marks appear in this electronic version of the text.
+For ease of searching, no diacritical marks appear in this electronic version of the text.

 Preface to Volume 1

 Foreword to Volume 2

 Letters 1 - 8 (50K)

 Extracts from Letters (55K)

 An Occult Novel (28K)